scottmayberry/MUR/README.md

    - **mur_sensors.launch**: Initializes all sensor-related nodes, ensuring real-time data acquisition and processing.
    - **mur_model.launch**: Sets up the robot's modeling and simulation components, enabling testing and validation of control strategies.
    - **mur_control.launch**: Starts the control systems for maneuvering and stabilization, combining manual inputs with automated PID controls.

-   *Note: Additional modules like `bluebuzz` can be included by uncommenting the respective lines in the `mur.launch` file.*

 ### Operating the Robot